 1) BIT comprises information technology, i.e. relevant portions of applied computer science, to a much larger extent than MIS.

 2) BIT has substantial constructive features.
 This means that a major focus is on developing solutions for business problems.

-3) The emphasis of BIT program is on system integration (enterprise system integration) and to employ the output of one system as an input to another system.
+3) The emphasis of the BIT program is on enterprise system integration, and how to effectively employ the output of one system as an input to another system.

 Opportunities for BIT graduates lie in the analysis and optimization of business processes and related information processes, the planning, realization and management of information systems, in application-orientated system development, IT-supported business management on the basis of a unified view of the business and its environment as an information system, and communicative roles between IT and business.

 The primary objectives of the Business Information Technology program are to:

 - Qualify the students to design effective systems, construct computer networks, perform systems analysis, manage databases and work with decisions support systems.

 - Provide the students with the skills of developing computer application software, problem-solving and carrying out scientific research in the related managerial domains.

 - Supply the local market and community with qualified graduates in the field of Information Systems, who are capable of affecting a clear transformation of the organizations’ performance, based on the international standards of organizational development.